Allyson-AI/chrome-extension/README.md

 If you're working with an existing extension, you'll need to obtain the original private key file.

+## 🤖 GitHub Actions

+This repository includes GitHub Actions workflows for building, testing, and releasing the extension.
+To use these workflows, you need to set up the following secrets in your GitHub repository:

+- `CLERK_PUBLISHABLE_KEY`: Your Clerk publishable key
+- `CLERK_FRONTEND_API`: Your Clerk frontend API endpoint
+- `API_URL`: Your API URL
+- `CLERK_SYNC_HOST`: Your Clerk sync host
+- `CRX_PUBLIC_KEY`: Your Chrome extension public key
+- `CRX_ID`: Your Chrome extension ID
+- `SUBMIT_KEYS`: Your keys.json file content for Chrome Web Store submission

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.